Heart Murmurs In Babies: What Parents Should Know

 About the expert:

-With inputs from Dr Binoy John, MD DM FCSI FACC FESC FSCAI FAPSIC, Chief Consultant, Interventional Cardiologist, Department of Cardiology, Interventional Cardiology, Advanced Heart Diseases, Heart Failure and Cardiac Transplant Medicine at Dr Rela Institute and Medical Centre.
+Dr Binoy John, MD DM FCSI FACC FESC FSCAI FAPSIC is Chief Consultant, Interventional Cardiologist, Department of Cardiology, Interventional Cardiology, Advanced Heart Diseases, Heart Failure and Cardiac Transplant Medicine at Dr Rela Institute and Medical Centre.